Last updated 28NOV2020 (see Changelog for details)

 Navigating the RG350 firmware:

 The RG350 operating system (“firmware”) is based on an open-source project called OpenDingux that was created in 2013.
 OpenDingux is based on Linux, and is relatively straightforward.
 OpenDingux has a default user interface (called a “frontend”) known as GMenu2X.
 Think of OpenDingux like “Windows”, and GMenu2X as “Windows 10”.
-There are other frontends that you can install on your device, but they will all maintain the OpenDingux firmware (more info on frontends can be found in this guide).
+There are other frontends that you can install on your device, but they will all maintain the OpenDingux firmware (more info on frontends can be found on my main RG350 page).

 In a nutshell, the OpenDingux firmware is capable of running a series of apps that have the file extension of “.opk”, which stands for Open Package; they’re a lot like an “.exe” file.
 We’ll refer to them as just OPKs.
 These OPKs are organized into four main tabs: Applications, Emulators, Games, and Settings.
 You navigate through these tabs by pressing the L1 or R1 buttons on your RG350.